ObiOne84/fitness-club/README.md

 >
 >   - Press **Enter** to create clone.
 >
-> - Alternatively, you can fork a GitHub repistory.
+> - Alternatively, you can fork a GitHub repository.
 Keep in mind that if you forking repisotry, none of the udpates made to the source repo will be reflected in your forked repo.
-To fork repistory follow the steps below:
+To fork repository follow the steps below:
 >   - Login to your GitHub account.
->   - Go to the repistory you want to fork.
+>   - Go to the repository you want to fork.
 >   - In the top right corner of the window, click on the Fork button.
 >   - The process will start and you will see the message confirming start.
+>
+---

+## Credits ##

+> ### *Content* ###
+>
+> - The code for the social medial links was taken from the Code Institute tutorial 'Love Running' available [Here](https://github.com/Code-Institute-Solutions/love-running-2.0-sourcecode/commit/a8b69289396e71897617b40be0d892649bac34ed)
+> - The gallery grid template was developed following grid tutorial available at [A Complete Guide to CSS Grid](https://css-tricks.com/snippets/css/complete-guide-grid/)
+> - The code for flex box used on the main page, join page to position divs was developed following tutorial available at [A Complete Guide to Flexbox](https://css-tricks.com/snippets/css/a-guide-to-flexbox/)
+> - The gym description was taken from [WordyBoy](https://thewordyboy.com/gym-business-about-us/)
+> - The instructions how to clone the Git Hub repository were taken from [GitHub Docs](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository)
+> - The instruction how to fork a GitHub repository were taken from [How-To-Geek](https://www.howtogeek.com/759384/how-to-fork-a-github-repository/)
+> - The gym address and location on the map was taken from [Google Maps for West Wood Club](https://www.google.co.uk/maps/place/West+Wood+Club/@53.293905,-6.1361134,17z/data=!3m1!4b1!4m6!3m5!1s0x48670623ec91143b:0xf9b460822731ba01!8m2!3d53.2939018!4d-6.1335331!16s%2Fg%2F1thn4yf_)
+>
+>
+---

+> ### *Media* ###
+>
+> - The favicons were developed and downloaded from [flaticon](https://www.flaticon.com/)
+> - The body content and footer icon were taken from [Font Awesome](https://fontawesome.com/)
+> - The her-images and gallery images were sourced from open source site [Unsplash](https://unsplash.com/s/photos/gym)
+> - The images used for classes background were sourced from open source site [Pexels](https://www.pexels.com/search/gym/)
+> - The video content was sourced from [Pexels](https://www.pexels.com/search/videos/gym/)
+> - The intro video was build with **Microsoft Clipchamp** by editing available templates and merging three different videos sourced for Pexels.
 >
 ---